bennyyclo/Cytofin/README.md

 samples are likely to be biologically similar to one another and are suitable to be chosen as external anchors.
-Alternatively, if a single patient or cell line was included on every CyTOF plate being integrated, the samples corresponding to that patient or cell line on each plate are would also be suitable as external anchor choices.
+Alternatively, if a single patient or cell line was included on every CyTOF plate being integrated, the samples corresponding to that patient or cell line on each plate would also be suitable as external anchor choices.

 Once users have identified 1 external anchor per plate for `CytofIn`